gemini-hlsw/ocs/bundle/edu.gemini.dataman.app/doc/Dataman.md

   <tr><td>No</td><td>Non-Staff</td><td>1 day</td></tr>
 </table>

-Displayed means that the program is open in an OT window, not just loaded in its history and certainly not just in the local database.
-Any program not currently visible in an OT window is counted as not displayed.
+Displayed means that the program is open and visible in an OT window, not just loaded in its history or available in a local copy.

 To keep the network load to a minimum, the OT transmits a hash of the expected poll results.
 The ODB checks the hash against the current poll results and if nothing has changed, returns